marcojakob/code.makery.ch/content/library/html-css/part4/_index.en.md

 +++
-title = "HTML & CSS Tutorial - Part 4: Development Tools in the Browser" date = 2015-04-08
+title = "Part 4: Development Tools in the Browser" date = 2015-04-08
-description = "Learn how to use the developer tools in the browser (Chrome Developer Tools (Chrome Developer Tools)." image = "/assets/library/html-css/portfolio.png" prettify = true comments = true weight = 4 paging = "4"
+description = "Learn how to use the developer tools in the browser (Chrome Developer Tools (Chrome Developer Tools)." image = "portfolio.png" prettify = true comments = true weight = 4
 +++

 Most browsers have a "hidden" tool that allows us to look behind the scenes of a website.
 This is extremely helpful, either to examine our own website or to take inspirations from other websites.
 Currently, Chrome has the most complete tool, called **Chrome Developer Tools** (abbreviated **DevTools**).